3 min read

 Common IT security measures include using multi-factor authentication, encoding data, setting up a firewall block unauthorized access, regularly saving copies of information (backups), using antivirus software, creating data loss prevention policies, training employees on security, constantly checking for problems, and staying informed about new threats.

-IT security takes the unique technological needs of your business and finds solutions to keep your data safe.
-Think of it as building a Lego castle, where inside you keep a valuable treasure – your SMB.
+Think of it as building a Lego castle, where inside you keep a valuable treasure – your small business.
 Security would be all the building blocks that make a sturdy fortress to keep out any intruders.

 The consequences of inadequate security can be devastating for a small business faced with a data breach, leading to loss of revenue, reputational loss, and possible business shutdown.
 60% of small businesses go out of business withing six months after an attack!